top of page

 If you are wondering, what should I do if my solar company goes out of business, know that GreenLancer is here to help.
 In the event of your solar company closing, taking proactive steps is essential to ensure the continued performance and efficiency of your solar system.
 Start by checking your warranty status, securing all relevant documentation, and assessing your system's condition.

-what happens if sunrun goes out of business
+what happens to warranty if solar company goes out of business

 Finding a reliable new service provider, like GreenLancer, can provide the necessary support for maintenance and repairs.
 Regular maintenance, solar system monitoring, and understanding financial and legal options will help you manage your solar investment effectively.
 By staying informed and proactive, you can continue to enjoy the benefits of solar energy with confidence and peace of mind.